Mahdi03/Gimmel/docs/Gimmel.md

 ## Modulation Effects
 **Modulation** effects involve the manipulation of an audio signal by a periodic function, typically an elemental waveform produced by a digital **oscillator**.
 In modulation, the signal being modified is called the **carrier** and the signal that modifies it is called the **modulator**.

-Modulator waveforms typically have a frequency lower than 20Hz, percieved as rhythm instead of pitch if sonified.
+Modulator waveforms typically have a frequency lower than 20Hz, perceived as rhythm instead of pitch if sonified.
 An oscillator that produces such waveforms is known as a **low-frequency oscillator (LFO)**.

 ### Tremolo
-**Tremelo** is the simplest modulation effect.
+**Tremolo** is the simplest modulation effect.
 It is sometimes referred to by its more technical name, **amplitude modulation**.
 Tremolo is achieved by simply multiplying each amplitude value of the carrier by the corresponding amplitude value of the modulator at each timestep.

 ### Chorus
 **Chorus** is a popular effect that simulates the phenomenon of multiple voices singing the same note, like a choir.
 Because the exact tone produced by each singer is a few cents sharp or flat of the target note, and fluctuates, the resultant summed signal involves time-varying constructive and destructive interference.
-This is simulated by blending a signal with pitchshifted copies of itself, whose pitch ratio with the dry signal varies over time.
+This is simulated by blending a signal with pitch-shifted copies of itself, whose pitch ratio with the dry signal varies over time.

 ```
 //TO-DO: